omok12/Might-Rolls/README.md

 # Conclusion

 From the p-values obtained from the Mann-Whitney tests, I believe that the value of the modifiers does, in fact, increase as level increases.
-However, the accuracy of these tests debatable because of two reasons.
-One reason is I assumed modifier and level were independent, and the sample size of modifiers at each level was varied.
-More work would have to be done to test independence, and test similar sized samples.
+However, I am concerned about the accuracy of the tests for two reason.
+One reason is I assumed modifier and level were independent, and the second reason is that sample size of modifiers at each level was varied.
+More work would have to be done to test independent, similarly sized samples.

 #Next Steps